During Pregnancy

 Please call any time; someone is always available by phone.
 Have your provider's phone number close at hand throughout your pregnancy.

-Additionally, please call your doctor or nurse if you have any of the following:
+Additionally, please call your doctor, nurse or midwife if you have any of the following:

 - Severe nausea and vomiting (not able to keep anything down for a whole day)